spedas/pyspedas/README.md

 tplot(['mms1_fgm_b_gse_brst_l2', 'mms1_fgm_b_gsm_brst_l2'])
 ```

-Note: by default, pySPEDAS loads all data contained in CDFs found within the requested time range.
+Note: by default, pySPEDAS loads all data contained in CDFs found within the requested time range; this can potentially load data outside of your requested trange.
 To remove the data outside of your requested trange, set the `time_clip` keyword to `True`

 To load and plot 6 hours of PSP SWEAP/SPAN-i data:
 ```python